Breastfeeding

 Natural Remedies

-As a rule of thumb, I always tried to start off with a bit of breast milk first.
+As a rule of thumb, I always tried to start with some breast milk first.

-However, between the constant baby feedings and pumping, I found it hard to use the breast milk alone.
+However, I found it hard to use the breast milk alone between the constant baby feedings and pumping.

 That’s why I recommend having a nipple cream at your disposal, especially if you are planning on pumping.